You probably think of yourself as an average guy. And you probably think you

 confused about what great sex is and how to have it.
 We’re shadowed by

-self-doubt; our minds are clouded by myths and misperceptions.
-But it’s not
+self-doubt, and clouded by myths and misperceptions.
+It’s not just about our

-just about our mindset.
+mind-set.
 We men could also work on our mechanics.
-Mentally and
+Mentally and physically,

 Right.
 The mouth.
 Useful for kissing and other orally administered forms of